vagos/vagos.github.io/_blog/what-i-use.md

 ---
 layout: post
-title:  "What I use"
+title:  "what i use"
-description: "What I use"
+description: "software that I use for various tasks"
-date: 2023-03-06
+date: 2023-04-19
 ---

-This is a collection of mostly software that I use on a daily basis.
+This is a collection of software that I use on a daily basis.
 I will try to keep it updated.

 ### Operating System